 A user name or group name as listed in the Protection Database.

-One or more ACL permissions, indicated either by combining the individual letters or by one of the four acceptable shorthand words, optionally followed by a single plus (+) or minus (-) chracter to request a relative ACL change
+One or more ACL permissions, indicated either by combining the individual letters or by one of the four acceptable shorthand words.

 in that order, separated by a space (thus every instance of this argument has two parts).
 The accepted AFS abbreviations and shorthand words, and the meaning of each, are as follows: